 4.1 In this Section 4, we provide information about the circumstances in which your personal data may be transferred to countries outside the European Economic Area (EEA).
 In all instances where data is internationally transferred, all partners involved participate in and comply with the appropriate safeguards, namely with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework.

-4.2 The hosting facilities for our website, our payment gateway 2Checkout, our live chat partner LiveChat and our marketing partner Mailchimp are situated in USA.
+4.2 The hosting facilities for our website, our live chat partner LiveChat and our marketing partner Mailchimp are situated in USA.

 4.3 You acknowledge that publication data that you submit for publication through our website may be available, via the internet, around the world.
 We cannot prevent the use (or misuse) of such personal data by others.